Pack 216 Year in Review

 The pack kicked off the year with our annual picnic.
 It was great to get together again after summer vacation, and to welcome the new group of Tiger Cubs to the pack.
 We enjoyed food, fun games, and traditional scouting songs and activities.

-In October, the pack celebrated 100 years of scouting by joining our council at the centenial camporee.
+In October, our pack celebrated 100 years of scouting by joining our council at the centenial camporee.
 Happy 100th birthday boy scouts!

 In November, we visited the Tiger Rescue, a sanctuary for rescued tigers and other exotic carnivores.